JIAZHEN/em-capacity-app/README.md

 ## Support & Donations

-If you find this tool helpful, consider buying me a coffee!
-A £1 donation is appreciated and will keep me fueled for future developments.
+If you find this tool helpful, consider [buying me a coffee](https://github.com/sponsors/JIAZHEN)!
+Any donation is appreciated and will keep me fueled for future developments.